LittleDreamSch/PlugMJ/README.md

   -o OUTPUT, --output OUTPUT
                         Path of the output file.
   -d DIRECTION, --direction DIRECTION
-                        Direction of the task. min or max. minimize as default.
+                        Direction of the task. min or max. (minimize as default) -T THREADS, --threads THREADS
+                        Number of threads.
+(0 as default) -e EPS, --eps EPS     Tolerence of the solver.
   -i INTERFACE, --interface INTERFACE
-                        Interface to use, cvxpy or original. cvxpy as default.
+                        Interface to use, cvxpy or original. (cvxpy as default) -l LOG, --log LOG     Save log to path of the given file.
-  -n NAME, --name NAME  Name of the task.
+  -n NAME, --name NAME  Name of the task (disable in cvxpy).
-  -l LOG, --log LOG     Path of the log file.
-  -T THREADS, --threads THREADS
-                        Number of threads.
 ```

 示例：